1300iyke/alx-low_level_programming/0x00-hello_world/README.md

 3- It compiles a C file and creates an executable file 4- Writing a C program followed by a new line
 5- Also writing a C program followed by a new line
+6- Writing a C program that prints the size of various types on the computer